AlixFachin/adventofcode2022/README.md

 ### Day 7
 Ouch.
 I guess this is part of learning Rust.
 I think it is called "fighting with the borrower".
 After banging my head against the wall for two days I still don't manage to get anything close to compiling.
 But I'm learning stuff!
 I'll skip for now
+_Edit later..._
+After four days of struggle I managed to solve those questions at last!
+The issue for me was not the algorithm per se, but how to build a structure which would compile in Rust!
+After refactoring my code 5 times, I ended up using the following two principles:
+* Encapsulate as much as possible the use of variables.
+Another way to say it, try to avoid as much as possible to propagate mutable references to other objects.
+If one Struct can do everything internally, it will save a lot of headaches!
+* For a tree, instead of storing an actual pointer or reference to a subtree, it is better to have somewhere a big vector with all the sub-trees (central ownership of data, no need for borrowing) and store in the tree structure an integer `usize` which points to the actual sub-tree.

 ### Day 8
 Relatively easy day. `Rust` is so quick that the brutal brute force algorithm works in a snap.
 So why complicating things?
 This is pretty basic coding, but I still manage to have a bug in the formula. 🤦 Thankfully I can easily make `unit tests` in Rust to test each basic functions with basic cases, and I found the error pretty quickly.
 One day where Rust really shines!